epigraphy-info/epigraphy-info/working_groups/ontologies_wg.md

 <span class="c0"></span>

-<span>The </span><span class="c8">E33 Linguistic Object</span><span>&nbsp;can then be used to join different entities such as any E33, using for example properties of the SAWS ontology as in the example.</span><sup>[[14]](#ftnt14)</sup><span class="c0">&nbsp;This linguistic object is also usefully different from any other linguistic object resulting from reading (observation) so that the distinction between the text of the inscription and the transcription of the text of the inscription (diplomatic, editorial, etc.) is guaranteed.
+<span>The </span><span class="c8">E33 Linguistic Object</span><span>&nbsp;can then be used to join different entities such as any E33, using for example properties of the SAWS ontology as in the example.[^14] This linguistic object is also usefully different from any other linguistic object resulting from reading (observation) so that the distinction between the text of the inscription and the transcription of the text of the inscription (diplomatic, editorial, etc.) is guaranteed.
 This linguistic Object does not have a literal text associated with it in this model, because the only possible literal text is a result of an observation and a transcription, as exemplified in the CRMtex document.</span>
 #### <span class="c6">Phases of Execution</span>
 <span>While writing is a specific sort of Production activity for a Written Text, many execution phases may be additionally involved, which are here classified using a draft ontology proposal for execution technique, which defines a </span><span class="c8">extech:Phase</span><span>&nbsp;as equivalent to a </span><span class="c8">E11 Modification</span><span>&nbsp;(so that </span><span class="c8">TX2 Writing</span><span>&nbsp;is also an </span><span class="c8">extech:Phase</span><span class="c0">&nbsp;in the ontology)</span>